lfit/releng-global-jjb/docs/jjb/lf-maven-jobs.rst

         (default: false)

     :gerrit_verify_triggers: Override Gerrit Triggers.
-    :gerrit_trigger_file_paths: Override file paths which can be used to filter which file modifications will trigger a build.
+    :gerrit_trigger_file_paths: Override file paths to filter which file modifications will trigger a build.

 Maven Verify for Docker
 -----------------------

-Similar to Maven Verify as described above but logs in to Docker registries first.
+Like the Maven Verify job as described above but logs in to Docker registries first.
 The project POM file should invoke a plugin to build a Docker image.
-The base image should be pulled from the registry in the environment variable CONTAINER_PULL_REGISTRY.
+This pulls the base image from the registry in the environment variable ``CONTAINER_PULL_REGISTRY``.

 :Template Names: